Ask a doctor about a prescription for RISEDRONATE WEEKLY QUALIGEN 35 mg FILM-COATED TABLETS

 Children and adolescents

-Risedronato Semanal Qualigen 35 mg is not recommended for use in children under 18 years and adolescents.
+Risedronate Weekly Qualigen 35 mg is not recommended for use in children under 18 years of age and adolescents.

-When to take your Risedronato Semanal Qualigen 35 mg tablet
+When to take your Risedronate Weekly Qualigen 35 mg tablet

-Take the risedronate tablet at least 30 minutes before the first meal, drink (except in the case of water) or other medication of the day.
+Take the risedronate tablet at least 30 minutes before the first food, drink, or other medicine of the day (except for plain water).

-How to take your Risedronato Semanal Qualigen 35 mg tablet
+How to take your Risedronate Weekly Qualigen 35 mg tablet

-Inform your doctor quickly if you experience symptoms in the esophagus, such as pain or difficulty swallowing, chest pain or new or worsening stomach burning.
+Tell your doctor immediately if you experience symptoms in the esophagus, such as pain or difficulty swallowing, chest pain, or heartburn.

-The side effects observed were generally mild and did not cause the patient to interrupt treatment.
+The side effects that were observed were generally mild and did not cause the patient to stop treatment.

 Inflammation of the colored part of the eye (red, painful eyes with possible changes in vision).